NishanaAsgar/Project/README.md

 # LOAN APPROVAL DATASET

-Develop a machine learning model to predict whether a loan application should be approved or denied based on historical data.link text.
+Develop a machine learning model to predict whether a loan application should be approved or denied based on historical data.

 Dataset is a classification model,The model will classify loan applications into two categories: approved or denied.The model should output a probability score for approval and a final classification (approved/denied).